Areas of Specializations

 Faculty in this specialization investigate the evolution of human and non-human primate brains and behaviors, as well as the ultimate and proximate bases of human and non-human primate behavior.
 Faculty draw on modern neuroimaging, behavioral, and endocrinological methods to explore the proximate basis of language (Stout, Rilling), technology (Stout), cooperation (Rilling), parental caregiving (Konner, Rilling) and behavioral sex/gender differences (Konner).
 Faculty also rely heavily on a comparative approach to identify conserved and derived aspects of human brain and behavior.

 Archaeology is the study of the human past through material culture - the physical objects that ancient people and their pre-human ancestors left behind.
 Archaeology at Emory Anthropology is distinguished by its close integration with biology and evolutionary theory.
 Faculty focus on the material culture record of human origins, the co-evolution of human biology and behavior, and the investigation of deep-time records of our past.
 Humans have used material culture to solve problems for more than two million years, starting most noticeably with the first stone tools.
 At Emory, the relationship between stone tool use and important aspects of our biology - such as brain organization and social learning - are examined using a battery of novel approaches that include experimental artifact production and brain imaging (Stout Paleolithic Technology Lab).
-The influence of past environments and human subsistence behavior form the basis of research at the Osteoarchaeology Lab (Thompson).
 The Ancient DNA lab (Lindo) examines the relationships of past people to one another and to modern groups as they themselves underwent a number of recent adaptive processes.

 Faculty in this specialization explore a range of topics and approaches relating to media, communication, and performance.
 These include a focus on issues of power, epistemology, representation, resistance, social justice, social movements, lived experience, and engaged & public anthropology.
 Faculty do research and train students in a variety of media and modalities, including digital and deep mapping, experimental ethnography, ethnographic theater, ethnographic film, visual anthropology, sonic & sensuous ethnography, and installations.
 We also communicate in newspapers, magazines, on radio, and in podcasts, to inform a wider public about all aspects of anthropology and how our field can help us understand ourselves and each other, making better policy choices as a result.Anna Grimshaw